Fullaxx/sepulcher/README.md

 ## Step 3: Encrypt and Post a file
 post_file.sh will encrypt and post a file for a specified user. \
 In order to encrypt a file to Bob, you must have an identity for Bob.
 (Step 2) \
-After posting, the CipherText Token can be given to the recipient so they can go retrieve the encryped file. \
+After posting, the CipherText Token can be given to the recipient so they can retrieve the encrypted file. \
 Alice will post a file for Bob and give him the CipherText Token like so:
 ```
 post_file.sh Bob msg_to_Bob.txt